rw-ciena/import_yocto_bm/README.md

 The default Yocto scan process for Black Duck is to determine Bitbake dependencies using Synopsys Detect (see [Synopsys Detect - scanning Yocto](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/631276245/Package+Managers+Supported+by+Detect)).

-This method calls Bitbake to report the project layers and recipes, checking against the recipes reported at OpenEmbedded.org and creating a Black Duck project containing the mapped components.
-Recipes in layers not reported at OpenEmbedded.org (refer to [layers.openembedded.org](http://layers.openembedded.org/) to identify layers and recipes which are included) will not be imported into Black Duck, and you should consider using other Black Duck scan techniques to identify OSS within specific custom recipes referenced in the build.
+This method calls Bitbake to report the project layers and recipes, checking against the recipes reported at OpenEmbedded.org (refer to [layers.openembedded.org](http://layers.openembedded.org/) to identify layers and recipes which will be mapped) and creating a Black Duck project containing the mapped components.
+Recipes in layers not reported at OpenEmbedded.org will not be imported into Black Duck, and you should consider using other Black Duck scan techniques to identify OSS within specific custom recipes referenced in the build.
 Note also that moving original OSS recipes to new layers will also stop them being reported.

 The resulting project will contain all mapped recipes/layers including those used to create the image but which may not delivered in the built image.